redis/redis-doc/docs/data-types/lists.md

 The above `LTRIM` command tells Redis to keep just list elements from index 0 to 2, everything else will be discarded.
-This allows for a very simple but useful pattern: doing a List push operation + a List trim operation together in order to add a new element and discard elements exceeding a limit.
-Using `LTRIM` with negative indices can then be used to keep only the 3 most recently added:
+This allows for a very simple but useful pattern: doing a List push operation + a List trim operation together to add a new element and discard elements exceeding a limit.
+Using `LTRIM` with negative indexes can then be used to keep only the 3 most recently added:

 {{< clients-example list_tutorial ltrim_end_of_list >}}
 > RPUSH bikes:repairs bike:1 bike:2 bike:3 bike:4 bike:5